Ipgnosis/tic_tac_toe/README.md

 Goal:

-To figure out how a software process can learn how to resolve a problem space from first principles.
+To explore how a software process can learn how to resolve a problem space from first principles.
 This was inspired by Google's AlphaZero.
 However, AlphaZero's decision making appears be opaque, and this (IMHO) doesn't expand our knowlege of the problem space.
 This project has to produce a process by which a human can understand the learning and decision process.

 Sidebar: